G-Wiley/Flip_Chip_Test_System/known_issues_Tester_Software.md

     <li>"-" - "decrease speed (more delay)(slower)".</li>
   </ul></li>
   <li>Writing to the log file has temporarily been commented out in the print() function.</li>
+  <li>Would be useful to add the ability to define a bi-directional signal so a signal can be either 0, 1, or hi-Z. This would be useful to test bi-directional signals and devices like AOI gates with expander inputs.</li>
 </ol>
 <p>Regarding items that have not yet been verified: these functions probably worked properly in the original Stearns tester code.
 They need to be re-confirmed on the ESP32 code to verify that nothing has been broken when the code was ported.